Wolverhampton: leisure is our business

 But this wide-ranging leisure and cultural offer doesn’t just make the city a more attractive place to live - it makes a valuable contribution to our local economy in its own right.

-The Civic Halls are the largest entertainment, events and leisure venue in the Black Country and a major hub for live entertainment.
+Wolverhampton is a major hub for entertainment with our venues regularly hosting live music, big name comedy stars and the world’s top darts players with the Grand Slam of Darts.
 Wolverhampton Grand Theatre draws 300,000 visitors a year to the city and offers a wide range of major touring productions including drama, musicals, ballet, dance, opera, variety, concerts, children's shows and one of the biggest pantomimes in the UK.

 For lovers of arts and heritage, the city offers four contrasting venues.
 Among a fine selection of works covering the past 300 years, the Art Gallery has one of the most prized collections of Pop Art in Europe.